DNgMinh/DNgMinh.github.io/README.md

 # Hosting Your Markdown File on GitHub Pages Using Pelican

 ## Purpose
 This README provides instructions on how to take your Markdown file (e.g., your resume) and host it on GitHub Pages using Pelican.
 I've successfully hosted my resume on [my GitHub Page](https://dngminh.github.io/), and you can view the source code at [my GitHub repository](https://github.com/DNgMinh/DNgMinh.github.io).

+*Note: This instruction is for Windows*

 ## Prerequisites
 Before you can host your resume, make sure you have the following resources ready.
 For Git and Python, follow the installation guides on the official websites.
 1. **Git** - A version control system to track your changes and upload to GitHub.
-[Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+[Install Git](https://git-scm.com/downloads/win)
 2. **Python** - Pelican is a Python-based static site generator.
 [Install Python](https://www.python.org/downloads/)
 3. **Pelican** - A tool to generate static HTML files from your Markdown resume.
    To install Pelican, run the following command in your terminal: